Option Selling In Your IRA

 If it’s my money, I should be able to do whatever I want with it.

 I used to have an IRA account at Fidelity.
 I had to “qualify” to be able to sell options in that account.
 There are different levels of options qualifications.
-They actually asked me several questions about my option trading experience before I could sell options in that IRA account.
+They actually asked me several questions about my option selling experience before I could sell options in that IRA account.

 Even then, I was severely limited in what types of trades I could do.
 Covered calls and credit spreads were OK, anything more complicated was not.
 Their order screen would not even take an option trade with more than 2 options.